National Commemorative Service

 |Venue:||The Australian Vietnam Forces National Memorial, Anzac Parade, Campbell, Canberra|

-In 2023, the Australian Government will mark the 50th anniversary of the end of Australia’s involvement in the Vietnam War with a National Commemorative Service in Canberra on 18 August 2023 at 10:30am.
+In 2023, the Australian Government will mark the 50th anniversary of the end of Australia’s involvement in the Vietnam War with a national service at the Australian Vietnam Forces National Memorial in Canberra on 18 August 2023 from 10:00am.

-Supporting activities are being developed in close consultation with a national stakeholder consultative group, including Vietnam veterans and representatives of the wider veteran community.
+The service and other supporting activities have been developed in conjunction with a national stakeholder consultative group, including Vietnam veterans and representatives of the wider veteran community.

 Throughout the year, Australians will be encouraged to honour and remember the service of some 60,000 Australian men and women who served in the Vietnam War and their families.
 Tragically, 523 Australians lost their lives in the war, and over 3,000 were wounded.Back to top